How to Tickle a Dog? – Itsaboutdog

 Step 1: Find a Suitable Area

-Clear out a section in any room, ensuring that the surface is smooth and free of any irregularities.
+Clear out a section in any room, ensuring the surface is smooth and free of irregularities.
 This is to keep your dog from getting hurt if it chooses to lie down or move away if it is uncomfortable.

 Step 2: Position Your Pet